aliciawarddev/CSS-Drawings/backlog.md

 - Drink me - add texture to cork
 - Tetris text: remove borders, use same settngs as tetris
 - Soft serve: create dollop shape, add shadow to dollop shape, fix bottom shadow on the cone, add hashtags, fix cone shadow colors (enough contrastfghdfh)
+- Add IDs to all sections, and match it to the id in the preview img href

 ## New Section - Template
 - border box